cdapio/cdap-ingest/file-drop-zone/README.md

 ## Features

- - distributed as debian and rpm packages;
+ - Distributed as debian and rpm packages;
- - loads properties from configuration file;
+ - Loads properties from a configuration file;
- - support multiple observers/topics
+ - Supports multiple observers/topics;
- - able to survive restart and resume sending from the first unsent record of each of the existing files.
+ - Able to survive restart and resumes sending from the first unsent record of each of the existing files; and
- - cleanup files that are completely sent
+ - Removes files that are completely sent.

 ## Usage